YuliaConstien/Cybergrooming_Detection_IM/README.md

 - Germandata: contains train, validation and test sets in German
 - JsonData: contains the original train and test sets cleaned, normalized and tranlsated into 3 languages in json format
 - VTPAN_train_IDs.txt: text file with the training conversations ids used in the final training set
 - VTPAN_test_IDs.txt: text file with the test conversations ids used in the final test set

+## src

+Contains all computaional as follows:
+- CrossLing:
+- MonoLing:
+- MultiLing:
+-